Cords Cords Cords Cords

 Data silos prevent companies from getting the most out of their systems.
 ERP systems that were implemented years ago might sit in legacy and on-premises data silos, while newer applications reside in the cloud.
 Disparate data silos lead to redundancy, inefficiency, and inaccurate data.

-Without an ERP system integration, manual processes must move information between the ERP and other systems.
+Without ERP system integration, you rely on manual processes to move information between the ERP and other systems.
 For example, when a customer places an order, it goes into a CRM.
-If the order must be manually entered into the ERP system, the workforce’s burden increases and operational efficiency is hampered.
+If the order must be manually entered into the ERP system, the workforce’s burden increases, and operational efficiency is hampered.
 The workforce required to do the manual processes are prevented from performing higher value work.

 Integration is imperative if businesses are to deliver on customer experience initiatives.
 An ERP system contains crucial financial, product, fulfillment, and other customer-related information.
 Without an integrated view of customers, companies like Amazon could not make in-the-moment recommendations on products to buy or give real-time status when the product arrives at your door.

-Some companies custom-built integrations in the past which tended to be point-to-point integrations with no reusable code.
+Some companies have custom built integrations in the past, which tended to be point-to-point integrations with no reusable code.
 These ERP legacy system integrations require changes or replacement to extend them to add special features or to connect more systems.
 Companies cannot achieve their strategic customer experience initiatives until legacy custom-coded integrations are made extensible.

 ERP system integration enables companies to make the most of their data and deliver exceptional customer experiences.
 Here are the specific benefits companies gain.